typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 };
 ```

-See [_Configurations_ on the v6 docs site preview](https://v6--typescript-eslint.netlify.app/linting/configs) for the updated documentation on configurations provided by typescript-eslint.
+See [our _Configurations_ linting docs](/linting/configs) for the updated documentation on configurations provided by typescript-eslint.

 For more information on these changes, see: